$175.00 – $200.00

 Select below: All are cleaned and tested to work.
 All //e’s will come with an 80 column/64K memory card (bringing it up to 128K).
 All have feet.
 Likely missing any number of slot covers in the back.
 Also shipping with some System Disks including DOS 3.3, the latest Apple Utilities and ProDOS and a power cable.

-B – SN 415267.
+C – SN D450KKA.
 Unenhanced, Black letters, 1982 Rev B motherboard, socketed memory.
-Even coloring.
-Scratches on the front raised part of the lid.
+Even coloring except lighter on top, probably close to medium elsewhere.

-D – SN D430G1C, Enhanced, Black letters, 1984 Rev A motherboard, soldered memory.
-Even coloring.
-There a some minor black marks here and there on the case.
+D – SN E61150F, Enhanced, Black letters, 1984 Rev A motherboard, soldered memory.
+Even coloring – probably light.
+Has an AE power supply.

 Note: Any reference to Quark here, which was a popular software package, is simply that a few keycaps were replaced to aid in functionality in the program, nothing else.
 The P key, for example still says P on the top, but has the word “Print” on the front of the cap.